HelleBenjamin/Sandboxia2D/MODDING.md

-# Sandboxia2D Modding Guide TODO
+# Sandboxia2D Modding Guide

 This is a guide for modding Sandboxia2D with Lua.
+It's partially documented, but it's still a work in progress.

 ## Why Lua?

 I chose it because it's a simple language that is easy to learn and understand.
 Also, it's very portable, so you can use it on any platform without any recompilation.

-## API functions
+## API functions in Lua

 ### get_api_version() -> api_version